[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 This is exactly what Jason wanted to avoid: a huge military bag or hiking backpack.

-He called on designers and, a few prototypes later, the GR1 was born: a very refined black backpack, without a logo.
+He called on designers and, a few prototypes later, the GR1 was born: a very sleek black backpack, without a logo.
 Only the slanted front pocket and the small MOLLE row brighten up the front .

 So, what were the decisive criteria that made me choose the GR2?